-The most famous attraction in the park is its inclusive playground built by Canadian Tire Jumpstart Charities.
+The most famous attraction in the park is its inclusive playground built by Canadian Tire Jumpstart Charities which is right beside Picnic Site 2, Shouldice Park.
 The organization aims to help kids overcome financial and accessibility barriers to sport and recreation.

 Shouldice Park was named after James Shouldice, an early pioneer who donated the land to the city with the condition of it becoming a park.
 The land sat untouched for 40 years after James' death in 1925 when it was finally developed into a park in the late 1960s.

 Houses For Sale Near Riley Park

 What is there to do at Shouldice Park?